emeraldcitybeacon/.github/profile/README.md

 ## Get Involved

 We welcome partnerships with nonprofits and social service providers.
-Reach out to us if you want to collaborate with us.
+[Reach out to us](https://www.emeraldcitybeacon.org/contact) if you want to collaborate.